river-build/river/packages/stress/scripts/README.md

 # Running stress locally via Docker

-NOTE: expirmental setting for host network needs to be enabled in Docker Desktop for Mac
+NOTE: experimental setting for host network needs to be enabled in Docker Desktop for Mac

 Copy `river-ca-cert.pem` from `~` to root of the repo.
 Then run `run_multi.sh -c -r"